 2 Kalinya Street, Newport

 Another winning Hemmes creation, Coogee Pavillion also boasts a mean children’s play area – making the family celebration a total breeze.
 Simple, sharing plates dominate the scene, with pizzas, seafood, salads and bar snacks available so you won’t go hungry.
-If kids aren’t a determining factor for you, head up to the adults-only Rooftop and take in sweeping views across the Coogee shoreline while indulging in a tipple or two from one of the four indoor-outdoor bars.
+If kids aren’t a determining factor for you, head up to the adults-only Rooftop and take in sweeping views across the Coogee shoreline while indulging in a tipple or two.
 Contact the Merivale team directly if you’re keen to reserve an area.

 169 Dolphin Street, Coogee